-- Confirmation of a high rate of infectivity, morbidity and/or mortality (World Health Organization (WHO) Phase 6) - New York State, or Ulster County Department of Health recommendation to curtail/cancel public activities
+- Confirmation of a high rate of infectivity, morbidity and/or mortality (World Health Organization (WHO) Phase 6) - New York State, or Ulster County Department of Health recommendation to curtail/cancel public activities - New York State, or Ulster County Department of Health requirement to curtail/cancel public activities

-&lt;sup>1 This is an estimate.
+1 This is an estimate.
 The first pandemic influenza wave (mortality) in 1918 lasted four weeks.
 The second wave lasted eight weeks.